rashisht1/gradient_coding/README.md

 # gradient_coding
-Gradient Coding Implementation of https://arxiv.org/abs/1612.03301
+This is an implementation of https://arxiv.org/abs/1612.03301

+For installation and usage instructions, please see the associated wiki.